dogadogan/InfraredTags/README.md

  <i>It is recommended that you have some experience with circuits prior to this assembly.</i>
  1) First cut 4 male-to-female jumper wires in half then strip the ends of the wire.
  2) Next pre-tin the half wires.
- 3) Next take 2 tiny 4716AS Osram LEDs and pre-tin the pads on the IR LED.
+ 3) Next take 2 tiny 4716AS IR LEDs and pre-tin the pads on the IR LED, make sure not to short them.
- 4) Next Solder two of the male-half jumper (from step 1) wires to the anode and cathode path of IR LED, keep track of which wire is which.
+ 4) Next Solder two of the male-half jumper wires (from step 1) to the anode and cathode path of IR LED respectively, keeping track of which wire is which.
  5) Do Step 4 again for the second IR LED.
- 6) Next Solder two of the 2.2K Resistors to the +5V pad on the PI Zero, result is two parallel voltage dividers.
+ 6) Next Solder two of the 2.2K Ohm Resistors to the +5V pad on the PI Zero, resulting in two parallel voltage dividers.
 <p align="center">
    <img  height="200" src="/readme_img/pi_zero_pads.png">
 </p>

  6) Now Solder two female-half jumper wires (from step 1) to the ground (GND) pad.
- 7) Solder one female-half jumper wire to one resistor on the +5V rail and similarly do the same for the other resistor.
+ 7) Solder one female-half jumper wire to one of the resistors on the +5V rail and similarly do the same for the other resistor.
  8) The result should be 4 female pins soldered to the Raspberry PI, which you can plug the IR LEDs into.
  9) Next follow steps laid out in Assembly Instructions without IR LEDs.
- 10) Next, glue the IR LEDs to the IR LED cover.
+ 10) Next, glue the IR LEDs to the IR LED cover (with super glue).
 <p align="center">
    <img  height="300" src="/readme_img/step_5_assembly_process.gif">
 </p>

- 11) Screw the LED cover onto the filter mount with 8 M3x4mm screws.
+ 11) Screw the IR LED covers, with glued LEDs, onto the 3D printed filter mount with 8 M3x4mm screws.
  12) If everything went well you should be able to plug a Micro-USB to USB-Type-A cable into the PI and access the camera as a regular USB camera.